SplendidAlakey/Perfectly-Splendid/README.md

 </p>
 </details>

 ## Already tried Perfectly Splendid?
-Would like to report issues or give suggestions?
-Or, perphaps, you simply have some questions?
+Would like to report an issue or send feedback?

-- If you encounter any issues with the pack, you should report it here: ---
+- If you encounter any issues with the pack or have a suggestion, open an issue on [Perfectly Splendid GitHub](https://github.com/SplendidAlakey/Perfectly-Splendid/issues).
-- If you would like to suggest a change to the pack, please open an issue here: ---
-- If you would like to ask a question, use the discussions tab on my GitHub page: ---
+- If you would like to ask a question, use the discussions tab on [Perfectly Splendid GitHub](https://github.com/SplendidAlakey/Perfectly-Splendid/discussions).

-There's also a chance, that I've already answered your questions here: ---

 ### ⚠ Known issues